 UKRI and the organisations listed above will use the information to analyse and monitor the REF 2021.
 This may result in information being released to other users including academic researchers or consultants (commissioned by the funding bodies), to carry out research or analysis, in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679).
 Where information not previously published is released to third parties, this will be anonymised where practicable.

 UKRI will require that anyone who has access to your data, held in UKRI’s records, paper or electronic, will respect its confidentiality and will only process it in accordance with instructions issued for the purposes specified by UKRI.

 Parts of your data will be passed to the REF expert panels and the Equality and Diversity Advisory Panel (whose members are independent of UKRI) for the purpose of conducting a systematic evaluation of submissions, in accordance with predetermined criteria and methods.
 Panels will make judgements about the material contained in submissions and will not form quality judgements about individuals.
 All panel members are bound by confidentiality arrangements.

 Publishing information about your part in the submission

 Those parts of submissions that contain factual data and textual information about research activity will also be published by UKRI, on behalf of the four UK higher education funding bodies, and will be made available online.
 Published information is likely to include textual information, including impact case studies and environment statements, in which you may be referenced.
-Your name and job title may be included in this textual information.
+Your name, job title and periods of employment may be included in this textual information.